 Stick with me in this tale of Word City and listen with your curiosity.

 The outlier in this word soirée is the spoken word.
-These words may rhyme, but not predictably; breaks and beats become the rhythm, intonation and eye contact create a bond, and together all this expression becomes the music.
-It’s an ancient oral tradition; a word ritual.
+These words may rhyme but not predictably; breaks and beats become the rhythm; intonation and eye contact create a bond, and all these expressions become the music.
+It’s an ancient oral tradition, a word ritual.
 Its contemporary purveyors aren’t household names.
-But the topics they choose speak to the core of human existence: social justice, change, and traditions that bind a community together.
+But their chosen topics speak to the core of human existence: social justice, change, and traditions that bind a community together.
 Performance poets draw us into their world.

-Fifty years later the moniker “Music City” was co-opted by the powerful radio station WSM, with no nod to those responsible.
-Today the Hall is in desperate need of renovation.
+Fifty years later, the powerful radio station WSM co-opted the moniker “Music City” with no nod to those responsible.
+Today, Jubilee Hall is in desperate need of renovation.

-Or what about the often-repeated story about when Willie Nelson sold his first song for a beer tab on Lower Broad, and it ended up being a hit?
-Willie purportedly lamented, “If I can write one hit, I can write another.”
+Or what about the often-repeated story about when Willie Nelson sold his first song for a beer tab on Lower Broad, which ended up being a hit?
+Willie lamented, “If I can write one hit, I can write another.”
 We know the rest of that story.
 It lives on.

-When Lower Broadway was in its musical heyday, every honky-tonk had a stage that served as a discovery platform for those who had a dream of making it, and an A&R person scouting for the next “star.”
+When Lower Broadway was in its musical heyday, every honky-tonk had a stage that served as a discovery platform for those who dreamed of making it and an A&R person scouting for the next “star.”

-Let’s not forget, “Guts Hour,” a karaoke happy hour with the club’s house band providing the backing.
+Let’s not forget “Guts Hour,” a karaoke happy hour with the club’s house band providing the backing.
 Two songs were the limit on stage.
-For a lot of singers, it was their first Nashville performance ... and often their last.
+For many singers, it was their first Nashville performance … and often their last.

-There are also stories only told in Word City.
-For example, the real reason that I-40 runs through the Jefferson Street corridor.
-The location was selected to separate white Nashville from Black Nashville — a wall within our own community that only the sin of gentrification will tear down.
+Some stories are only told in Word City.
+For example, the real reason I-40 runs through the Jefferson Street corridor.
+The location was selected to separate white Nashville from Black Nashville – a wall within our community that only the sin of gentrification will tear down.
 This corridor was a bustling historic area in the heart of Nashville, the center of black culture.
 Black-owned businesses, churches, and restaurants lined the streets.
 It was the economic hub of this community.
 It was also the live music hub of Nashville.

-The 1940s and ’50s brought Nashville the “chitlin circuit,” a music trail for Black performers that provided them a place to sleep and eat in the segregated world they lived in.
+The 1940s and ’50s brought Nashville the “chitlin circuit,” a music trail for Black performers that provided them a place to sleep and eat in their segregated world.
 In the late ’50s and early ’60s, Black music icons such as Etta James, Jimi Hendrix, Otis Redding, and Little Richard honed their skills at clubs named New Era, Club Del Morocco, Steal Away, The Baron, and others — all just a couple miles from the Grand Ole Opry.

 Chet Atkins once told me, “Roy Clark and I used to sneak over and listen to those cats.”
 He hesitated for emphasis, then continued, “cause those cats couldn’t sneak over and listen to us.”

-Jefferson Street’s burgeoning music scene was crushed by the construction of the interstate.
+The interstate construction crushed Jefferson Street’s burgeoning music scene.
 Poet Tiana Clark captures the truth in this excerpt from her poem “Nashville” …